jpan17/spot/README.md

 - Listing Deletion
 - Accepting Listings (for sitters)
 - List of Listings, not by user (which can be related to accepting listings)

+### WIP
+- Full-time feature in listing creation
+- AM/PM dropdown when creating new listings